 Example 2: where an employer has 100 workers employed at a Work Premises, 25 per cent of the total number of workers from that Work Premises is 25.
 If it is not reasonably practicable for 30 workers to work from home, those workers may attend the work premises under subclause (2)(a) and represent 30 per cent of the total number of workers for that Work Premises.
-As the workplace cap has been filled with workers who cannot work from home, workers for whom it is reasonably practicable to work from home are not permitted to attend the Work Premises
+As the workplace cap has been filled with workers who cannot work from home, workers for whom it is reasonably practicable to work from home are not permitted to attend the Work Premises.

 Note: the Stay Safe Directions (Regional Victoria) permit a person who ordinarily resides in Regional Victoria to leave the premises at which they ordinarily reside to attend work in Regional Victoria if it is not reasonably practicable for the person to work from the premises at which they ordinarily reside.
 In relation to office-based Work Premises, the Stay Safe Directions (Regional Victoria) also permit a person who ordinarily resides in Regional Victoria to leave the premises at which they ordinarily reside to attend work in Regional Victoria if the person who has employed or engaged the person to work has advised that it is permissible for them to do so in accordance with the Directions currently in force.
-The Stay at Home Directions (Metropolitan Melbourne) permit a person who ordinarily resides in Metropolitan Melbourne to leave the premises at which they ordinarily reside to attend work in Regional Victoria or Metropolitan Melbourne if they are an Authorised Worker or work for an Authorised Provider and it is not reasonably practicable for the person to work from the premises at which they ordinarily reside.
+The Stay at Home Directions (Restricted Areas) permit a person who ordinarily resides in the Restricted Area to leave the premises at which they ordinarily reside to attend work in Regional Victoria or the Restricted Area if they are an Authorised Worker or work for an Authorised Provider and it is not reasonably practicable for the person to work from the premises at which they ordinarily reside.

-- (c) must comply with the Stay Safe Directions (Regional Victoria), the Workplace (Additional Industry Obligations) Directions and all other Directions currently in force where they apply to that employer; and - (d) prior to permitting a worker to perform work at the employer's Work Premises under subclause (a)(ii), must: - (i) issue a worker with an Authorised Worker Permit that meets the requirements in subclause (6); and - (ii) take all reasonable steps to ensure that a worker does not enter, or remain on, the employer's Work Premises to perform work without an Authorised Worker Permit.
+- (c) must comply with the Stay at Home Directions (Restricted Areas), the Stay Safe Directions (Regional Victoria), the Workplace (Additional Industry Obligations) Directions and all other Directions currently in force where they apply to that employer. - (3) An employer in respect of a Work Premises in the Restricted Area or Regional Victoria: - (a) prior to permitting a worker to perform work at the employer's Work Premises under subclause (1)(a), (1)(b) or (2)(a)(ii), must: - (i) issue a worker with an Authorised Worker Permit that meets the requirements in subclause (7); and - (ii) take all reasonable steps to ensure that a worker does not enter, or remain on, the employer's Work Premises to perform work without an Authorised Worker Permit; and

-Note 1: if a person is an Authorised Worker who is self-employed, a sole-trader, an independent contractor or sub-contractor, or a person appointed to or holding a statutory office, the person must issue themselves with an Authorised Worker Permit in the approved form, signed as both the employer and the worker.
+Note 1: if a person is an Authorised Worker who is self-employed, a sole trader, an independent contractor or sub-contractor, or a person appointed to or holding a statutory office, or is a Victorian resident and cannot obtain an Authorised Worker Permit because their employer's Work Premises is outside the State of Victoria, the person must issue themselves with an Authorised Worker Permit in the approved form, signed as both the employer and the worker.